What is Career Planning?

 A successful career planning initiative follows a six-step, iterative cycle:

-• Decision Making: Compare your top options using a pros-and-cons matrix, feasibility checks, and values alignment to select the most promising, realistic career path.
+- Decision Making: Compare your top options using a pros-and-cons matrix, feasibility checks, and value alignment to select the most promising and realistic career path.

-• Action Planning: Develop a detailed roadmap breaking SMART goals into tasks like education, skill-building, networking, and job search assigned to specific deadlines for accountable progress.
+- Action Planning: Develop a detailed roadmap that breaks SMART goals into tasks, such as education, skill-building, networking, and job search, assigned to specific deadlines for accountable progress.

-• Implementation & Review: Execute tasks consistently, track milestone completion weekly and monthly, and periodically reassess and adapt your plan to reflect new insights and evolving goals.
+- Implementation & Review: Execute tasks consistently, track milestone completion on a weekly and monthly basis, and periodically reassess and adapt your plan to reflect new insights and evolving goals.

 What are the Benefits of Career Planning?